 In December 1982, the Ethiopian Air Force confiscated the Mekane Yesus church building.
 For the next two years the congregation was allowed to celebrate its services in a tent.
 After that, the church had to retreat to home services.
 Several believers, including choir members, were imprisoned.
 Some church members were tortured to turn against the Gospel; others fled the town in search of a better life.

+After the confiscation of the church, numerous choir members went to Addis Ababa or joined other denominations such as Kale Heywet Church.
+As the members were no longer together in the same congregation, the choir service after 1982 was on an ad hoc basis and when invited.
 Nowadays, the choir meets several times a year like a family to share memories, to pray for one another, to give a supporting hand and to have fellowship.
 Most members of the group try to pass the mantle of gospel singing to the next generation.

 (1) ….
 [Title of the cassette in Fidal], (‘He turned the grave upside down’).
 Cassette with Amharic songs, released by …[YDCS ??], Addis Ababa (?), 1980.